arqtv/QBOX/SetupGuide.md

     https://TBA

+TIP: Read the whole of this Setup Guide including the Example at least once before starting.

 1. Burn the OS Image of your choice to an SD Card (For all Pi's) and/or load the image onto an NVMe SSD if you are installing one (For Pi4 or Pi5 only).
 If you are unfamiliar with this process a useful Guide is here.

     https://raspberrytips.com/boot-from-ssd-on-raspberry-pi/